Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

     sleep 2m
     ```

-7. (`ncn#`) Verify REDS was able to communicate with the leaf-BMC switches with the updated credentials:
+1. (`ncn-mw#`) Verify that REDS was able to communicate with the leaf-BMC switches with the updated credentials.

-    Determine the name of the REDS pods:
+    1. Determine the name of the REDS pods.

     ```bash
     kubectl -n services get pods -l app.kubernetes.io/name=cray-reds
     ```

         Example output:

         ```text
         NAME                         READY   STATUS    RESTARTS   AGE
         cray-reds-6b99b9d5dc-c5g2t   2/2     Running   0          3m21s
         ```

     Check the logs of the REDS pod for SNMP communication issues.
 Replace `CRAY_REDS_POD_NAME` with the currently running pod for REDS: